thisisevilevil/evilevil365/_posts/2025-09-03-SecureBoot-Cert-Expiration.md

 ### Option 2 - Automatic rollout via Microsoft Controlled Feature Rollout (CFR)

-Recent additions to the Intune Settings catalog has allowed us to deploy policies to enable the secure boot rollout on-demand.
+Recent additions to the Intune Settings catalog has allowed us to deploy policies to enable the secure boot rollout on-demand or via a Microsoft-managed rollout.
 Previously you had to set reg keys to achieve this.

 This option corresponds to the registry key "MicrosoftUpdateManagedOptIn".